Call of Duty: Black Ops 4: Release

 Call of Duty: Black Ops 4 was released on October 12, 2018, on PlayStation 4, Windows, and Xbox One.
 It is the first Call of Duty title to be released in October since Call of Duty 2; titles since then have all been released in November.
 The release of Call of Duty: Black Ops 4 a month earlier was thought to be due to Rockstar Games's much anticipated release of Red Dead Redemption 2 on October 26.
+The Windows version exclusively uses Blizzard Entertainment's Battle.net platform, and will not use or be available on Steam for the first time since 2005's Call of Duty 2 (which got a Steam release later).

 Like previous titles, a private beta for the multiplayer mode was offered to players who pre-ordered the game.
 On July 11, 2018, Activision and Treyarch announced the dates for the multiplayer beta: PlayStation 4 players had an exclusive first beta weekend from August 3 to 6, while a second weekend from August 10 to 13 was offered to all platforms.
 The Windows platform received an open beta for all players from August 11 to 13, while players who pre-ordered the game could play from August 10.
 Activision also announced a beta for the Blackout mode, which took place from September 10 for PlayStation 4, September 14 for Xbox One and Windows, and ending September 17 for all platforms.
 Like the multiplayer beta, the Windows platforms also had an open beta for Blackout which began September 15.

-The Windows version exclusively uses Blizzard Entertainment's Battle.net platform, and will not use or be available on Steam for the first time since 2005's Call of Duty 2 (which got a Steam release later).